 SLP Salary Ranges in Missouri’s Most Populated Cities

-Missouri’s highest average SLP salaries are in Columbia, metro Fayetteville, St. Joseph, and St. Louis.
-The highest top-end SLP salaries (90th percentile) are in metro Fayetteville, Columbia, rural North Missouri, and Kansas City.
+Columbia, metro Fayetteville, St. Joseph, and St. Louis report the highest average salaries among SLPs in Missouri, while metro Fayetteville, Columbia, rural North Missouri, and Kansas City boast some of the highest earning SLPs (90th percentile).

 Take a look through the following figures to compare salaries across the state.
 They’re listed as a range between the average and high-end (90th percentile) SLP salaries: